 What to Expect with Cardiac Rehabilitation

-This program was developed to improve the health of post-surgical heart individuals, as well as those who have serious heart diseases.
 The cardiac rehab program aims to improve all aspects of your health so you can enjoy improved well-being and quality of life.
-While exercise is an essential part of recovering from heart surgery, it is just one of many components that emphasized program.
+This program was developed for post-cardiac surgery individuals, as well as those who have serious heart diseases.
+While exercise is an essential part of recovering from heart surgery, it is just one of many components that is emphasized in the program.

 While in the cardiac rehab program, you receive recipes to improve your heart health through diet, a supervised program for physical activity, and much more.
 Here are the nine unique components to help you achieve the best possible results:

 This includes a 90-minute evaluation during the first appointment.
 The team evaluates your entire health history to help understand how it relates to the present heart condition.
 The cardiologist will also review medications and ask if there are any special concerns.

 It’s essential to reduce bad cholesterol after a heart attack to prevent a future recurrence due to blocked arteries.
 The program emphasizes a diet high in fruits and vegetables, whole grains, limited red meat, and avoidance of trans fat and processed foods.

 Extra weight puts stress on your heart that can make your recovery more challenging.
 The team will assist with preparing a diet and establishing a plan to get regular exercise.
 If you are overweight or obese, you can start by setting small goals.
 This will give a great sense of accomplishment as you meet one goal and set another.

 High blood pressure is one of the leading risk factors for a cardiac event.
 Eating healthy, losing weight, exercising regularly, and reducing stress can all help lower your blood pressure.
 When this isn’t enough, the team may prescribe blood pressure medication for the first time or adjust the dosage of a current prescription.